 - Akshi Roga (eye disorders) like Timira (senile cataract).

 - Nasaroga (nose disorders) like Sinusitis and rhinitis.

 - Manasaroga (mental disorders), like Unmaad (mania) and Apasmara (epilepsy).

-- Aruchi, Shirogaurava (heaviness in the head), Pinasa (Catarrh), Krimija siroroga (worm infestation), Ardhavabhedaka (migrain), Pratishyaya (Common cold) and Gandhagyananasha (Loss of smell).
+- Aruchi, Shirogaurava (heaviness in the head), Pinasa (Catarrh), Krimija Siroroga (worm infestation), Ardhavabhedaka (migraine), Pratishyaya (Common cold), and Gandhagyananasha (Loss of smell).